stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-My guess is: most people don't understand what they are doing. 🙄 They put their money on a trading app and cross fingers.
-They see Nvidia price is high and spiked so they go for AMD.
+My guess is: most people don't understand what they are doing. 🙄 They see Nvidia price spiked so they buy AMD instead since it didn't spike.

 &nbsp;